TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

    Data type
          boolean /:ref:`stdWrap <stdwrap>`

+   Default
+         0

    Description
          If set, given UIDs are interpreted as UIDs to sys_file_reference instead of to sys_file.
-This allows using file references, e.g. with import.data = levelmedia:....
+This allows using file references, for example with :ts:`import.data = levelmedia: ...`.

-   Default
-         0

 .. container:: table-row